 Menu of Deliciousness

-Here's a menu of Full Plate offerings for you to choose from.
-I gathered these "best-of-the-best" recipes in my 2014-16 travels..
-One of my passions is to give new life to dog-eared, spattered, tried-and-true recipes I find hidden in the recipe boxes of my friends' and family members across America.
+Here's a menu of Full Plate offerings—most of these "best-of-the-best" recipes were gathered in my 2014-16 travels.
+It's a passion of mine to give new life to dog-eared, spattered, tried-and-true recipes found hidden in the recipe boxes of my friends' and family members..